CosmWasm/mesh-security-hackathon/docs/consumer/Converter.md

 there are no other security assumptions (3rd party modules) involved in sending this critical staking info.

-### High level

-**TODO** combine this with the below section

-The Converter does two transformations.
-This first is convert the token based on a price oracle.
-(For example, if we are sent 1000 JUNO, we convert to 1200 OSMO based on some oracle, for example TWAP feed updated daily).

-The second step is to apply a discount, which captures both the volatility of the remote asset (discount should be greater than any expected change between oracle feed updates), as well as a general feeling that $1000 of remote assets shouldn't have the same power as $1000 of native assets.
-For example, the Converter is configured with a 50% discount for the JUNO provider, and thus those 1000 JUNO actually turn into 600 OSMO of "virtual stake".

 By itself, a Converter cannot impact the local staking system.
-It must connect to the _Meta-Staking_ system, which will convert the "virtual stake" into actual stake in the dPoS system, and produce the rewards as well.
+It must connect to the [Virtual Staking system](./VirtualStaking.md), which will convert the "virtual stake" into actual stake in the dPoS system, and return the rewards as well.
+This document focuses on the flow from IBC packets to the virtual stake.
-The _Meta-Staking_ system is a permissioned contract that can access custom Cosmos SDK functionality to mint virtual tokens, which it then staked on the Converter's behalf.

-We cannot let any receiver mint arbitrary tokens, or we lose all security, so each receiver has permission of a maximum amount of "virtual stake" that it can provide to the system.
-Anything over that is ignored, after which point, the average rewards per cross-staker start to diminish as they split a limited resource.

-The allow list in the Meta-Staking contract to manage the value of various Converters is of critical importance for the security design of Mesh Security.
-Not all remote chains are treated equally and we need to be selective of how much security we allow to rest on any given token

-**TODO** links to more details

 ### Price normalization